 Odegaard returns to Arsenal in £30m transfer as permanent deal is done with Real Madrid

-Arsenal have completed the £30 million ($41m) signing of Martin Odegaard from Real Madrid, with a former loan star brought back to Emirates Stadium on a permanent basis.
+Arsenal have completed the £30 million ($41m) signing of Martin Odegaard from Real Madrid, with the former loan star brought back to Emirates Stadium on a permanent basis.

-The Gunners took a talented Norway international on a short-term deal during the winter transfer window of 2021 as they sought to bring added creativity into their ranks.
+The Gunners took the talented Norway international on a short-term deal during the winter transfer window of 2021 as they sought to bring added creativity into their ranks.

 Editors' Picks